OpenSlides/OpenSlides/DEVELOPMENT.rst

 installer, step d. of the instruction might fail unless you installed some packages manually.

-You have to install `MS Visual C++ 2015 build tools
+In some cases you have to install `MS Visual C++ 2015 build tools
 <https://www.microsoft.com/en-us/download/details.aspx?id=48159>`_ before you
-install the required python packages for OpenSlides (unfortunately Twisted 16.6.x needs it).
+install the required python packages for OpenSlides (unfortunately Twisted needs it).

 To setup and activate the virtual environment in step c. use::